5 Ways the ‘Charmed’ Reboot Could Work

 One of the best ways to create the reboot is to do a prequel story.
 There were flashes to the past now and then, with mentions of the family matriarchy, including Penny Halliwell and Patty Halliwell.

-1976 would out them in the time period after the older three sisters were born and around the time that Patty had an affair with Sam Wilder, leading to the birth of Paige Matthews.
+1976 would put them in the time period after the older three sisters were born and around the time that Patty had an affair with Sam Wilder, leading to the birth of Paige Matthews.
 Is it possible that the prequel will tell this story.

 2. The Charmed Ones in 1976

-Instead of a prequel, the storyline could be about the Halliwell sisters but based in 1976 instead.
+Instead of a prequel, the storyline could be about the Halliwell sisters, but based in 1976 instead.
 New birthdays and slightly different personality traits could be given to the four sisters.

 This would be a chance to tell the story in a completely different way.
 It would give the writers a chance to tell the story with all four sisters meeting at some point.
 Charmed suffered when Shannen Doherty was fired from the show and Rose McGowen was introduced as the half-whitelighter half-sister in Season 4.